Keith New: Change of direction

 A number of circumstances stimulated New to change direction at the end of the 1960s.
 A key driver was the challenge of maintaining momentum as a one-man band, no matter how skilled and inspiring his approach.
 Allied to this was the slowing down of commissions for an expensive art form; architects were beginning to use glass in their buildings in different ways.
 Where French artists, like Fernand Léger and Henri Matisse, had influenced the great flowering of immediate post-war British stained glass, by the late 1960s it was German artists, such as Johannes Schreiter and Ludwig Schaffrath, as well as advances in glass manufacture that led the way.

-Robin Darwin, the Rector of the RCA, who had been powerfully persuasive about the role of stained glass in the early 1950s, was responsive to the changing enthusiasms of the 1960s art and design world.
-In 1968, the stained glass department was closed, becoming "Light Transmission and Projection".
+Robin Darwin, the Rector of the RCA, supported the role of stained glass in the early 1950s, was responsive to the changing enthusiasms of the 1960s art and design world.
+But in 1968, the stained glass department was closed, becoming "Light Transmission and Projection".

 By then New had found his way to the Kingston School of Art as a teacher and the Head of Foundation Studies.
 At the same time New returned to landscape painting, primarily using acrylics and pastels which he made himself.
 The paintings he created were quite often large and for the most part displayed calming views, rarely featuring human figures, if at all, and predominantly in shades of green and blue.
 Some of these canvases can be found in public spaces, including the Ingram Collection.

 In addition to his works in glass and his paintings, New created jacket designs for books published by Michael Joseph, and designed sets and costumes for ballets such as Reflection, put on by John Cranko at the Sadler's Wells Ballet School.

 Keith New died 14 February 2012.
-The Service of thanksgiving for his life was held in St Mark’s Church, Wimbledon.
-One of the last of New's glass commissions was the nave windows of St Mark’s, constructed in 1968-9 for designers Humphreys and Hurst.
+The Service of thanksgiving for his life was held in St Mark’s Church, Wimbledon, site of his last glass commission, a nave window, constructed in 1968-9 for designers Humphreys and Hurst.